ABSanthosh/Makerspace-resource-booking/README.md

 - [x] return to equipment page if manually opened a wrong equipment id
 - [x] image upload in equipment
 - [ ] Adding and deleting equipment is not working.
 Need to do it individually.
 Eg. If new instances are added, need to create it instead of upserting it and if deleted, need to delete.
 If it is edited, need to update it instead of upserting it.
-- [x] add error handling for equipment image upload
+- [x] add error handling for equipment image upload9
 - [x] clear form on closing pane(new and edit equipment)
 - [x] seed data for inserting equipment data
 - [x] (urgent) replace admin type from profile to custom claim